The AKG K872 is a flagship closed-back version of the company’s flagship open-back circumaural headphones, the K812. It is priced at $1499.

 What Is The Pitch?

-The most obvious pitch AKG are pushing here is that it is basically a premium closed-back version of the flagship open back K812 with the same price as the K812 and more or less the same fundamental design, driver, and built quality.
+The most obvious pitch AKG is pushing here is that it is basically a premium closed-back version of the flagship open-back K812 with the same price as the K812 and more or less the same fundamental design, driver, and built quality.

 What you can expect internally then is AKG’s unique 2-layer voice coils nestling inside those hefty 53mm transducers which in turn are coupled with some very strong high performing Tesla 1.5 magnets.

 All of this is wrapped in a mix of finely crafted metal, plastics, and leather.
 The big difference is that instead of a wire mesh open cup design you now have a closed plastic cup in its place.
 Side by side they look remarkably similar in form factor and appearance but for that one, albeit most significant, difference.